d-ku/TCP-UDP-example/README.md

 # TCP-UDP-example

 These are sample codes that communicate via TCP/UDP
-Once a client successfully connects with a server, the server returns uppercase sentence that you typed.
+Once a client successfully connects with a server, the server returns the uppercase sentence.